 International Business Research

-IBR focuses on the methodological and scientific aspects of business research.
+Full course descriptionThis course provides an introduction to key concepts and data analytic tools that are applicable in business environments.
 Our experience has taught us that when you start in our program as IBR student, in many cases you do not think of yourself as a mathematical master-mind.
 If that is so, then here is the good news: this course has been developed particularly for you because we realize that you and your fellow-students will constitute the larger part of the next generation of managers and executives.
 To become a good decision-maker it is important to learn how data can be analyzed and how appropriate data analysis can be performed and the outcomes of it interpreted correctly.
 Our goal is to make research relevant for you, because it is you who will be the heart and health of the organization you will own or work for and carry responsibility as future manager, executive, and decision maker.

 Authors: Robert B. Burns and Richard A. Burns